KrauseFx/krausefx.com/data.md

           <li>In 2020 and 2021, check-ins at Offices went down to zero due to COVID, and a distributed work setup</li>

-          <li>Airports being the #4 most visited category was a surprise, but is accurate.
+          <li><span class='highlighted'>Airports being the #4 most visited category</span> was a surprise, but is accurate.
 A total of 403 airport check-ins, whereas a flight with a layover would count as 3 airport checkins</li>

-          <li>Earlier in my life I didn't always check-into 'commute' places like public transit and super markets</li>
+          <li>Earlier in my life, I didn't always check into 'commute' places like public transit and super markets</li>

       </ul>